Acacia confusa Root Bark | ACRB | Rainbow Root Bark | Wild from Taiwan

 Acacia confusa | ACRB

-Our Acacia confusa root bark comes from Taiwan where it is collected from fallen trees only after the rainy season.
+Our Acacia confusa root bark comes from Taiwan.
+Farmers collect it from trees which fall down in the rainy season.

 Acacia confusa belongs to the Leguminosae (Pea family).
 Acacia confusa is a perennial tree native to South-East Asia.
 Some common names for it are Acacia Petit Feuille, Small Philippine Acacia, Formosa Acacia (Taiwan Acacia) and Formosan Koa.
 Acacia confusa grows to a height of 15 meters.
-The tree has become very common in many tropical Pacific areas, including Hawaii, where the species is considered invasive.
+The tree is now very common in many tropical Pacific areas, including Hawaii, where the species is invasive.
 Acacia confusa wood has a density of about 0.75 g/cm³.
-In Taiwan, its wood is used to make support beams for underground mines.
-The wood is also converted to charcoal for family use.
-Acacia confusa is used in traditional medicine and is available from herbal medicine shops (草藥店) in Taiwan.
+In Taiwan, they use this wood to make support beams for mines.
+They also convert it to charcoal for family use.
+In Taiwan, people use acacia confusa in traditional medicine.
+You can buy it in herbal medicine shops (草藥店).

 The wood and bark are very rich in tannins.
-Tannins, obtained from many species including Acacia, are used to dye and stain things.
-Animal hides (leather) are tanned with tannins.
-The stem bark of Acacia confusa contains roughly 23-35% tannins.
-A rough estimate for an average sized tree of about 30cm diameter at chest height may bring in about 10-20kg of raw dried bark suitable for tannin extraction.
+People use these tannins to dye and stain things, for example animal hides (leather).
+The stem bark of Acacia confusa contains between 23-35% tannins.
+A tree of about 30cm diameter at chest height gives approximately 10-20kg of raw dried bark that you can use for tannin extraction.

 Our products are not certified by the FDA neither Health Canada for human consumption.
 They are sold for incense and soap making purposes, decorative purposes and/or legitimate ethnobotanical research.
 Our products are not sold and intended for human consumption.
 The information given about the plants is for academic purposes only and not intended to be used medically.
 New Herbals, its suppliers, agents, employees and distributors cannot be held accountable for any misuse of the products offered.